Disease Surveillance System/ Identify disease outbreaks/ Identifying health problems for Surveillance.

 Calcium:

-Blood level of calcium can be elevated as the result of hyperactive parathyroid gland.
+The blood level of calcium can be elevated as a result of the hyperactive parathyroid gland.

 Lipid: